shimman-dev/.github/README.md

-# shimman-dev
+# .github

-what you read before the manual
+refer to `profile/README.md` to change what appears on the org page.